ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Experiments

-\joey{Note that some of the other released datasets using stereo event cameras are not applicable to our evaluation.
+Note that some of the other released datasets using stereo event cameras are not applicable to our evaluation.
 For example, an unsatisfactory rectification is witnessed in the \emph{HKU} dataset~\cite{chen2023esvio} due to inaccuracies in the extrinsic calibration.
 The \emph{ECMD} dataset \cite{chen2023ecmd} exhibits a significant discrepancy in the streaming rate of events between the left and right event cameras, thus breaking the assumption of temporal coherence between the two cameras.
-Last but not the least, the \emph{M3ED} dataset \cite{chaney2023m3ed} employs event cameras with a spatial resolution of 1280 $\times$ 720 pixels.
-As discussed in \cite{gehrig2022high}, the higher the spatial resolution, the more sensitive each pixel becomes to brightness changes.
-In urban environments, the excessive number of events recorded in this dataset results in a lack of clear structure information in event images, especially in the presence of trees and green belts.
-This may result in failures of the proposed direct method.} \figWidth{0.31\linewidth}
+Last but not the least, the ``Kirschbaum problem'' \cite{ponitz122010efficient} is witnessed in the \emph{M3ED} dataset \cite{chaney2023m3ed}, which employs event cameras with a spatial resolution of 1280 $\times$ 720 pixels and collects data in urban environments filled with high-frequency texture patterns (\eg, trees and lawns).
+According to \cite{gehrig2022high}, the higher the spatial resolution, the more sensitive each pixel becomes to brightness changes.
+Therefore, such a sensor-scene configuration results in an excessive number of events recorded in this dataset, leading to a lack of clear structure information in the spatio-temporal profile of events.
+This may result in failures of the proposed direct method. \figWidth{0.31\linewidth}